 In-hospital mortality following acute myocardial infarction

-In-hospital case-fatality rates within 30 days after admission for AMI
+In-hospital case fatality within 30 days after admission for AMI

 In-hospital mortality following stroke

-In-hospital case-fatality rates within 30 days after admission for ischemic stroke
+In-hospital case fatality within 30 days after admission for ischemic stroke

-In-hospital case-fatality rates within 30 days after admission for hemorrhagic stroke
+In-hospital case fatality within 30 days after admission for hemorrhagic stroke

 Obstetric trauma, vaginal delivery with instrument

 Foreign body left in during procedure